 This article will show you how to build and use a stacked column & line chart in Grow.

-The following are some use cases we’ve seen or done with stacked column & line charts.
-See how you could modify some of our examples to fit your company’s specific metric needs.
+The following are some use cases we have seen or done with stacked column & line charts.
+See how you could modify some of our examples to fit the specific metric needs of your company.